ccao-data/data-architecture/dbt/models/default/docs.md

 ### Assumptions

-- `deactivat` properly indicates sales that should and shouldn't be included.
+- `iasworld.sale.deactivat` properly indicates sales that should and shouldn't be included.
-- For sales not unique by pin and sale date, the most expensive sale for a given day/PIN is used.
 - Some parcels are sold for the exact same price soon after an initial sale - we ignore duplicate prices for PINs if they've sold in the last 12 months.